 Replacement announcement:

-Replacement announcements are sent before the entitlement date on the basis of updated information.
+Replacement announcements are sent on the basis of updated information.

-Eligibility:
+Entitlement:

-The Eligibility message is a is sent to confirm the final eligible balance to the account owner.
-It may or may not contain any entitlement information.
+The Entitlement message is sent to confirm the eligible balance to the account owner.
+It may or may not include the calculated proceeds due to the account owner.

-Pre-Advice / Final entitlement:
+Forecast/Pre-Advice:

-This message is optional and contains 2 main pieces of information:
+This message is optional and it is issued based on a bilateral agreement between the account servicer and account owner.
+It contains the forecasted movements (cash and/or securities)

-A. the eligible balance or final eligible balance once the entitlement date is reached.

-B. the anticipated movements (cash and/or securities)

-In the case of cash payments, this information is typically used by treasury departments to manage the cash accounts (pre-advice of funds).
+In the case of cash payments, this information is typically used by treasury departments to manage the funding of cash accounts (pre-advice of funds).

 Confirmation